marctorsoc/marctorsoc.github.io/src/content/posts/2025-02-08-data-science-on-remote.md

   ```bash
   tmux attach -t name
   ```
-- Detach from a session (Control + b, then d)
+- Detach from a session (`Control + b`, then `d`)
 - Kill all sessions:
   ```bash
   killall tmux
   ```
 - Scrolling: Enter scroll mode with `Control + b` followed by `[`.
 Navigate using arrow keys.
 To exit scroll mode, press `q`.

+## VS Code's Remote Development: A Game Changer

+If you checked my old posts, you'll see I was big proponent of Pycharm over VScode.
+However, I used to run notebooks on a Jupyter server, and then connected via browser after setting up a tunnel.
+You can check [here](/posts/jupyter-lab-on-a-remote-machine/) my old config if still useful at all.
+I really liked Pycharm's Git integration, especially for merges and comparing branches.
+And, to be honest, I still think it's a better inferface than the one in VScode.
+At least with all extensions I tried.

+But at some point I found VSCode's Remotes feature, and it really became a game changer for me.
+VScode supports:
+- Opening notebooks directly in the IDE, which means you get all the advantages of being an IDE (code and imports completion, error highlighting, search, debugging, etc.)
+- Running notebooks on the remote machine, with the same experience as if it was running locally
+- LLM-powered autocomplete within the notebook itself!
+- A table of contents (called Outline) to navigate the notebook.

+ ## Conclusion

+In this post, I shared some good practices for working with a remote machine, especially for data science projects.
 With these tools and techniques, you'll be more efficient and productive when working remotely.

- ## Conclusion

-In this post, I have shown some of the tricks I have learned in the recent years for working on remote and with Jupyter notebooks.

 As always, any recommendation, suggestion or improvement, please let me know.
 Thanks for reading!